 - Do you rely heavily on outdated and difficult to track methods of communication (e.g. printed materials)?

-- Pilot the tool.
+- Pilot the app.
 You can learn a lot from a pilot.
 Are there any barriers?
 Where might more training be helpful?
-What kind of content do the pilot employees want that you didn’t think of?
-Our clients in particular have had a lot of success when piloting with a leadership group as well to get them bought in and advocating for the tool when you launch it to your whole company.
+What kind of content did the pilot employees want that you didn’t think of?
+Our clients have had a lot of success when piloting with a leadership group as well to get them bought in and advocating for the tool when you launch it to your whole company.

 - Survey your people.
 Don’t rely on assumptions about what you think your employees will want a tool to do.
 Gaining buy-in is a lot easier when your teams feel like they were included and considered.
 So survey your employees early on and let that intel drive your content strategy and rollout campaigns.

-- Follow the ADKAR Change Management Stages.
+- Follow the ADKAR Change Management Steps.
 A new tool is a big change.
 You’ll definitely want to consider change management best practices to ensure long-lasting success and adoption.

-If you’re considering an employee app and want to learn more about how theEMPLOYEEapp can help solve the challenges of communicating with your deskless workers, let’s get in touch.
+If you’re considering a mobile app for your employees and want to learn more about how theEMPLOYEEapp can help solve the challenges of communicating with your deskless workers, let’s get in touch.